MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 - **Retail and Commerce \> Category and product management \> Channel navigation categories**
 - **Retail and Commerce \> Category and product management \> Supplemental product categories**

+> [!NOTE]
-Ensure that you're only associating attribute groups in a category hierarchy on the **Product attribute groups** FastTab and not the **Category attribute values** FastTab.
+> Ensure that you're only associating attribute groups in a category hierarchy on the **Product attribute groups** FastTab and not the **Category attribute values** FastTab.
 If you see attributes appearing on the **Category attribute values** FastTab, select **Edit category hierarchy** on the action pane, and then on the **Category attribute groups** FastTab, select the category nodes and then select **Remove**.
 There's no support available to fetch attributes by category through Commerce Scale Unit.

 ## Identify viewable and refinable attributes for Commerce channels for default product collection